Online privacy statistics

 This shift to sharing, talking and connecting online has exposed us all to an increasing number of identity theft, data breaches and our personal information being targeted and sold to advertisers.

 Companies track our behaviour across multiple websites, and governments monitor what we do and where we go online.
 Not to mention cybercriminals working to steal our data (and credit cards) for villainous reasons.
 Internet privacy has become a growing concern, and rightly so.
 Protecting your personal privacy on the internet should be a fundamental human right.

 Internet privacy statistics

-Here are some interesting facts and statistics from around the internet about protecting personal data and internet privacy:
+Here are some interesting facts and statistics from around the internet about protecting personal data and digital privacy and online security:

 - 53% of online citizens are more concerned with online privacy than a year ago.

 - 86% of internet users have taken steps to remove or mask their digital footprints.

 - Americans do not feel confident about the security of everyday digital tools like email, search engines (Google), and using credit cards online.